nolanlawson/css-talk-2022/markdown.md

 To understand style performance, first it's important to note how browsers actually implement their style engines, so you can understand the kinds of optimizations they have in place so that we don't have to worry about style performance most of the time.

 To illustrate, let's imagine we're building a browser.
 Here is a naive implementation of style calculation that we might have.
-Raise your hand if you think this is what browsers actually do?

-Of course not, this is an `O(n * m)` operation, where `n` is the number of elements and `m` is the number of CSS rules.
+Unfortunately this naive implementation has a big problem: this is an `O(n * m)` operation, where `n` is the number of elements and `m` is the number of CSS rules.
 On any reasonably-sized page, the browser would slow to a crawl.
+So browsers try to avoid this naive case wherever possible.

 --
 .center[`O(n * m)`]